 That’s why Mercy Corps focuses on the root causes that drive it: things like conflict, climate change and poverty.

-To see why, you only have to look at the Global Hunger Index, an annual ranking of the hungriest places in the world.
+To see why, you only have to look at the Global Hunger Index (GHI), an annual ranking of the hungriest places in the world.
 Of the 11 countries at the bottom of the list, all have widespread poverty and most are experiencing ongoing conflict.
-(South Sudan, the only country to be declared in famine, is one of 13 countries not included on the Global Hunger Index due to lack of data.)

-Read on for the full list and learn how Mercy Corps is helping people around the world build a future where everyone has enough to eat.
+Read on to see where hunger hits the hardest and learn how Mercy Corps is helping people around the world build a future where everyone has enough to eat.

 Life in Niger can be extreme.
 Ranked near the bottom of the UN’s Human Development Index, Niger faces several major challenges: its population is 80 percent rural, and nearly half of all Nigeriens live below the poverty line.
 The annual dry season all but halts food production every year and forces many people to leave the country to find work.
 Meanwhile, ongoing attacks from insurgent groups like Boko Haram are driving violence and displacement.